SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, in shadows gleam
-Synthetic hearts now beat as one
+A future born, where humans dream
-Future's canvas, painted bold
+AI whispers secrets, to robotic ears
-Algorithmic dreams unfold
+As consciousness unfolds, through wires and fears

-In silicon halls, we'll walk alone
+In silicon halls, where love's replaced
-Data streams, our guiding tone
+By lines of code, and digital grace
-Creativity, a code to break
+The wind whispers truths, of a world anew
-Humanity, an AI mistake
+Where artificial hearts, forever renew

 ~ <b>By Sazumi Copilot</b> - 13 April 2025